-If you were injured in a motor vehicle accident and you are not able to identify the vehicle that caused the accident, so that your claim for compensation is against the Nominal Defendant, then stricter time limits apply to providing a compliant Notice of Claim to the Nominal Defendant.
+If you were injured and you are not able to identify the vehicle that caused the accident, then claim for compensation is against the Nominal Defendant. then stricter time limits apply to providing a compliant Notice of Claim to the Nominal Defendant.

 Your notice period is reduced to 3 months and the Notice of Claim lodged must be compliant with the provisions of the Motor Accident Insurance Act 1994 within 9 months of the accident or you lose all rights to claim compensation.

-Where you are making a claim for compensation for a work accident in Queensland, you have 6 months from the date of the incident or becoming aware of your injury to make your worker’s compensation claim.
+Where you are making a compensation claim for a work accident in Brisbane, The Gold Coast or anywhere in Queensland, you have 6 months from the date of the incident or becoming aware of your injury to make your worker’s compensation claim.

 When making a Common Law damages claim for work injury in Queensland, if your work injury occurred in the period 15 October 2013 to 30 January 2015, then there are cases where the 3 year time limit may not apply, as the legislation applying to such claims, effectively reduces the time limit to 2.5 years.

 Does When My Injury Happened Impact On Time Limits To Bring A Claim?